10 Adjusting Screws for a Successful Cloud Migration

 1. Need for Cloudification

 Cloudification increases fail-safety, scalability, and flexibility.
-However, it should not be implemented at any cost.
-The decisive factor is whether the solution fits the company’s specific challenges.
-A pragmatic and goal-oriented approach is essential.
+However, it should not be pursued at any cost.
+The key is whether the solution fits the company’s specific challenges.
+A pragmatic, goal-oriented approach is essential.

 2. Cloudification Strategy

 A solid strategy begins with a detailed analysis of all business applications.
-The cloudification plan must align with the company’s overall goals and IT strategy.
-Understanding dependencies and workloads ensures a sustainable and cost-efficient migration path.
+The migration plan must align with overall corporate goals and IT strategy.
+Understanding dependencies and workloads ensures a sustainable and cost-efficient transition.

 3. Dealing with Public Clouds

 For most SMEs, a full migration to public clouds is neither practical nor cost-effective.
 Private clouds may offer less scalability, but they provide more control and data sovereignty.
-Hybrid and multi-cloud models combine flexibility with independence and are therefore often the better choice.
+Hybrid and multi-cloud models combine flexibility with independence and are often the optimal choice.

 Technical Adjusting Screws